ccwaddey/pop/README.md

 # POP

 A POP3 server.
+Not completed yet (I found a major bug in testing that I haven't fixed yet).

 This server is designed to run on OpenBSD.
 It is event-driven, privilege-separated, `pledge(2)`d and `unveil(2)`ed and was written with security as the primary focus.
 It only supports IPv4 and maildir.
-It should probably have a better name....
+It should probably have a better name...

 # Usage